 - Higher rates for former smokers.
 Pacific Life isn’t as lenient with former tobacco users as some of its competitors.

 Compare other insurance companies

 In JD Power’s latest life insurance study on customer satisfaction, Pacific Life ranked ninth out of 22 insurers surveyed.
-It earned three out of five circles, which points to overall customer satisfaction but means there’s room for improvement.
+It earned three out of five circles, which points to overall customer satisfaction.

 To sign up for a policy, you’ll need to contact an independent financial professional.
 You can find one near you by using the location tool on Pacific Life’s website.